paulburkinshaw/appsec-labs/owasp-top-10-2021/a01-broken-access-control/missing-function-level-access-control/README.md

 This can be done by simply making a **GET** request to the endpoint via cURL, or using an API testing tool like Postman.

 ### Exploiting Vulnerability
+The following steps demonstrate how an unauthorized user can access admin functionality, violating the app’s security requirements.

 1. Ensure all the individual apps are running (see the [Running the Lab](#running-the-lab) section below)
 2. Open a browser and navigate to `http://localhost:5082`
 3. Select User 1 from the dropdown and click the Login button.